Luminis Partners provides the highest quality corporate advice to support our clients in achieving superior outcomes

 Simon has been a leading corporate adviser in Australia since 1984 and brings over 35 years advisory experience to our clients.
 He previously co-founded Caliburn Partnership (sold to Greenhill in 2010) and prior to that was Head of Corporate Finance at BZW Australia and ABN AMRO.

-Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, Lynas on the $1.6b unsolicited proposal from Wesfarmers, amaysm on the sale of its Energy business to AGL and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on its $1.7b capital raising, capital management and on-market buybacks.
+Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, Lynas on the $1.6b unsolicited proposal from Wesfarmers, amaysm on the sale of its Energy business to AGL and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on its $1.7b capital raising, capital management and on-market buybacks..

-Simon is Chairman of the MCA Australia, a director of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council, the Wharton Executive Board for Asia and the NSW Arts and Culture Advisory Committee.
+Simon is immediate past Chairman of the MCA Australia, Deputy Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council and the Chair of the NSW Visual Arts Board.
 He was a director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Takeovers Panel 2000-2010.
 Simon is a Fellow of the Institute of Chartered Accountants.